Statistical Analysis of the Extensive Cancellation Algorithm for Passive Radar Using an Imperfect Reference Signal: Conclusions

-Our analysis gives sufficient conditions for the target parameter estimates to be consistent in the noiseless case, and this is shown to hold under mild conditions on the transmitted signal of opportunity.
-Next, we derive the covariance matrix of the target parameter estimates under the assumption of sufficiently small noise variances in both the reference and the surveillance channel.
-This is expressed as the sum of the Cramér-Rao lower bound for a noise-free reference signal, and a penalty term that explicitly captures the effect of noise in the reference channel.
-Based on this, we give an explicit sufficient condition for the effect of the reference channel noise to be negligible.
-The theoretical mean-square error calculations are compared with empirical results using Monte-Carlo simulations in some different scenarios.
-Some general conclusions are that the empirical MSE agrees well with theoretical predictions, and also that the conditions for the noise in the reference channel to be negligible is rather strict.
-We also found that the way data is divided into batches matters for the frame-based approach.
-Of the studied techniques, the sparse sampling approach was preferable to the consecutive sampling version.
-This, since the former has a much smaller loss of resolution due to the longer time duration in each batch.
-The effect can be mitigated by processing the different batches coherently, which, however, complicates a recursive implementation of the technique.
+Our analysis provides sufficient conditions for the target parameter estimates to be consistent in the noiseless case, and this is shown to hold for a general class of transmitted signals.
+Further, we derive the covariance matrix of the target parameter estimates under the assumption of sufficiently small noise variances in both the reference and the surveillance channel.
+This is expressed as the sum of the Cramér-Rao lower bound for a noise-free reference signal and a penalty term that explicitly captures the effect of noise in the reference channel.
+Based on this, we derive an explicit sufficient condition for the effect of the RC noise to be negligible compared to the effect of noise and interference in the SC.